mikechau/react-primer-draft/README.md

 ### React Lifecycle Events

 React components have a somewhat involved lifecycle, but React provides a number of events/methods to hook in and act at various lifecycle points.
-The React documentation covers this section very well, so we will just quote it and show you some examples of how they work.
+The React documentation covers this section very well, so we will just quote it for convenience.

 Read more: [Component Specs and Lifecycle Events](https://facebook.github.io/react/docs/component-specs.html)